TUVIMEN/xvideos-scraper/README.md

-# xvideos
+# xvideos-scraper

-A bash script for archiving xvideos videos metadata in json.
+A bash script for scraping xvideos videos metadata in json.

 ## Requirements